The 5 Biggest Opportunities Access Management Offers the Consumer Internet of Things (IoT)

-Access management has up till now played an unnoticed role in the consumer Internet of Things (IoT).
-It’s surprising because consumer IoT ecosystems are complex networks, requiring flexible yet secure access management to ensure their smooth running.
+Access management has, up till now, played an unnoticed role in the consumer Internet of Things (IoT).
+It’s surprising because consumer IoT ecosystems are complex networks requiring flexible yet secure access management to ensure smooth running.

 Here are the 5 biggest opportunities access management offers consumer IoT:

 Not all households are equal.
-Here are some examples how different relationships require different access:
+Here are some examples of how different relationships require different access:

 |Homeowner – Household Staff||Access limited to the weekdays they come to work|

 Advanced access platforms provide predefined access rights for each relationship type, so you don’t have to do it all yourself.